n8n-io/n8n-docs/docs/insight2/data-sources/influxdb.md

 # InfluxDB

 Insight² can connect to InfluxDB databases to read and write data.
 Use the Token authentication scheme to authenticate to the InfluxDB API.
-For more informations visit [InfluxDB docs](https://docs.influxdata.com/).
+For more information visit [InfluxDB docs](https://docs.influxdata.com/).

 ## Connection